Welcome to CITAMS! (Formerly CITASA)

 We are the Communication, Information Technologies, and Media Sociology section of the American Sociological Association (CITAMS).

 You can find out more about what we do here.

-You can join our section or renew your current ASA membership here.
+You can find information on joining or renewing your current ASA membership here.

 To join our listserv, please subscribe by sending email to: email@example.com

 The Summer Newsletter is out in time for ASA!
 See the Summer 2021 Newsletter here.

 Mark your calendars!
 The date for the 2021 Media Sociology Symposium is August 5th 2021 and is FREE to all CITAMS members!
 More information here.

 Call for Papers: CITAMS Special Issue of iCS